Defensive Publication or Patent? Evaluate!

 |---|---|---|

-| Purpose | Passive protection: blocks patentability by others by establishing prior art | Active protection: grants commercial and national exclusive rights |
+| Purpose | Passive protection: supports blocking the patentability of the same invention by others through establishing prior art | Active protection: grants commercial and national exclusive rights |

 | Cost | A few hundred euros depending on the platform | Multiple cost items per country: official fees, attorney fees, legal costs until grant, and annual fees |

-| Legal Effect | No enforceable right; only serves to block patentability by others | Exclusive and regional exclusion rights; third parties can be prohibited from offering, selling, or producing |
+| Effect | No enforceable right; serves to establish prior art and can prevent third parties from patenting the same invention | Exclusive and regional exclusion rights; third parties can be prohibited from offering, selling, and producing |

-| Enforceability | Not enforceable due to lack of exclusion rights | Legally enforceable in court; injunctions and damage claims are possible |
+| Enforceability | Not enforceable, as a defensive publication is not an exclusion right | Enforceable in court; injunctions and damage claims are possible |

 | Publication | Immediate; avoids intermediate literature gaps | Typically published 18 months after the filing date |

-| Effectiveness as Prior Art | Immediate | Only upon publication |
+| Effectiveness as Prior Art | Immediate | Fully effective only upon publication |

 | International Scope | Worldwide | Protection in selected national/regional jurisdictions per granted patent only |

-| Confidentiality | Not possible; limited access (e.g. paywall) is allowed | Possible via non-publication |
+| Confidentiality | Not possible; limited access (e.g. paywall) is allowed | Possible via non-publication > but no prior art |

-| Strategic Use | Preserving innovations and inventions for future exploitation; blocking third-party patentability | Protecting inventions with clear scope of protection |
+| Strategic Use | Preserving future diversification opportunities; blocking later patenting by third parties | Protecting inventions with clear scope of protection |

-| Suitability | Fast, low-cost, and ideal as a supplement or substitute | Cost-intensive per jurisdiction and time-consuming |
+| Suitability | Fast, low-cost, and ideal as a supplement or substitute | Resource-intensive per jurisdiction and time-consuming |

 | Service Providers | Online platforms like Proofbox, IP.com, or Questel | Patent law firms and patent offices |

 The information provided in this blog and on this page is for general informational purposes only and does not constitute legal advice.
-Proofbox is not a law firm and is not authorized to provide legal counsel or act as a legal representative in any jurisdiction.
+Proofbox or Proofbox GmbH is not a law firm and is not authorized to provide legal counsel or act as a legal representative in any jurisdiction.
 The content herein is not intended to replace professional legal consultation, and users are strongly advised to seek independent legal advice from a qualified attorney before making any decisions related to intellectual property, defensive disclosures, or publication strategies.
 While we aim to keep the information up to date and accurate, no guarantee is given as to the completeness, accuracy, or currentness of the content provided.
 Proofbox expressly disclaims any liability for errors, omissions, or outdated references and assumes no responsibility for any actions taken or not taken based on the information on this page and any pages of our Website and Blog.
 Using this site does not create any form of attorney-client relationship, and Proofbox assumes no legal liability for reliance on the materials presented.
 Please also refer to our Terms and Conditions and Privacy Policy, which govern the use of this website and our services.